 We believe that INKmune improves the ability of the patient's own NK cells to attack their tumor.
-INKmune interacts with the patient's NK cells to convert them from inert resting NK cells into memory-like NK cells that attack the patient's cancer cells.
+INKmune interacts with the patient's NK cells to convert them from inert resting NK cells into memory-like NK cells that attack kill the patient's cancer cells.
 INKmune is a replication incompetent proprietary cell line that is given to the patient after determining that i) the patient has adequate NK cells in their circulation and ii) those NK cells are functional when exposed to INKmune in vitro.
-INKmune is designed to be given to patients after their immune system has recovered after cytotoxic chemotherapy to target the residual disease the remains after treatment with cytotoxic therapy.
-We believe INKmune can be used to treat numerous hematologic malignancies and solid tumors including leukemia, multiple myeloma, lymphoma, lung, ovary, breast, renal, nasopharyngeal and prostate cancer.
-The Company has initiated a Phase I trial using INKmune to treat patients with high risk MDS/AML, a form of leukemia.
-Two patients have been treated in the Phase I trial for MDS and three patients have been treated compassionately in AML.
-In the five patients, INKmune therapy showed a favorable safety profile, produced memory-like NK cells that killed cancer in vitro, and promoted development of cancer killing memory-like NK cells that were found in the patient's circulation after 4 months.
+INKmune is designed to be given to patients after their immune system has recovered after cytotoxic chemotherapy to target the residual disease that remains after treatment with cytotoxic therapy.
+We believe INKmune can be used to treat numerous hematologic malignancies and solid tumors including leukemia, multiple myeloma, lymphoma, lung, ovary, breast, renal nasopharyngeal and prostate cancer.
+The Company has initiated had a Phase I trial using INKmune to treat patients with high risk MDS/AML, a form of leukemia.
+Two patients have been were treated in the Phase I trial for MDS, and three patients have been treated compassionately in AML.
+AML and another MDS patient is expected to be treated shortly.
+During March 2024, the Company decided to terminate further enrollment in the MDS/AML trial.
+In the five patients, INKmune therapy showed a favorable safety profile, produced is safe, produces memory-like NK cells that killed kill cancer in vitro, and promotes promotes development of cancer killing memory-like NK cells that were can be found in the patient's circulation after of 4 months.
 The Company will continue to enroll patients in the Phase I trial.
-The Company intends to initiate a separate Phase I/II trial of INKmune in a metastatic castration resistant prostate cancer ("mCRPC") tumor during 2024.
-An IND for a Phase I/II trial in men with mCRPC was filed in May 2023.
-The trial will treat up to 30 patients with mCRPC in an open label trial.
-The trial has four goals: i) demonstrate safety of INKmune in men with mCRPC; ii) determine what dose of INKmune should be used in a blinded randomized Phase II trial on men with mCRPC; iii) determine tumor response using traditional biomarkers of mCRPC including blood PSA level and iv) use exploratory biomarkers of tumor response including circulating tumor DNA and PET PMSA imaging studies.
-The first patients should be treated 9 months after the IND is open.
+The Company intends to initiate initiated a separate Phase I/II trial of INKmune in a metastatic castration castrate resistant prostate cancer.
+The open label trial enrolled the first patient in December 2023.